-All learners taking this qualification will be required to engage with sector employers as part of their course, including 75 hours of work experience with an employer in the sector, where opportunities will be given to develop practical skills in preparation for employment.
+While taking this qualification, to develop practical skills in preparation for employment, learners will be required to engage with sector employers as part of their course, including 150 hours of work experience with an employer in the sector.

 What could this qualification lead to?